Who will ensure security in IoT?

 Quick Job Search

-Indeed, eight in 10 organisations have experienced an attack on their IoT devices in the past 12 months.
+A survey carried out in 2019 found that eight in 10 organisations experienced cyberattacks on their IoT devices over a 12 month period.
 90 per cent suffered from downtime or compromised customer data/safety as a result.
-The average cost of a cyber-attack to IoT devices is estimated at more than $330,000 per incident.
+Not only does that put customers at risk, but the average cost of a cyber-attack on IoT devices is estimated at more than $330,000 per incident.

 Evidently, it’s in everyone’s best interests to prevent this from occurring.
 But where does the responsibility lie?